 Above all, try not to belittle your child’s choice of reading matter.
 ‘It’s really important not to criticise their reading choices, or imply that they’re not really reading; any reading practice is good,’ Irene adds.

 Six of the best reading series for independent readers

-Rainbow Magic by Daisy Meadows (Orchard) Probably the best known reading series, with sub-categories including the Pop Star Fairies, Princess Fairies and Green Fairies and over 10 million copies sold.
+Rainbow Magic by Daisy Meadows (Orchard) Probably the best known reading series, with sub-categories including the Pop Star Fairies, Princess Fairies, Green Fairies and Unicorn Magic and over 10 million copies sold.